aurbano/react-ds/README.md

 #### `onSelectionChange`

 Function that will be executed when the selection changes.
-An array of element indexes will be passed (with the same indexes as the `elements` prop).
+An array of element indexes will be passed (with the same indexes as the `elements` prop) as the first argument.
+The second argument will contain the dragging `endPoint` object with `x` and `y` values.

 This is where you want to update your state, to highlight them as selected for example.